ppy/osu-wiki/wiki/Tournaments/CFB/4/en.md

 | #16 | ![][flag_FR] [sullymaster](https://osu.ppy.sh/users/6765259) | 16 |

 - More detailed qualifiers result can be accessed via the statistics sheet inside [links section](#links).
-- Average Rank is determined by sum of the player's positions on each map divided by the number of maps played the qualifiers.
+- Average rank is determined by the sum of the player's positions on each map divided by the number of maps played in the qualifiers.

 ## Ruleset